Bring your Mailchimp forms over to ConvertKit

 Unlike in Mailchimp, where double opt-in applies to Mailchimp audiences as a whole, ConvertKit’s double opt-in settings are form-specific.

-Hence, to enable or disable double opt-in for your ConvertKit form, click the Settings tab in the form builder, followed by Incentive in the left sidebar of the “Form Settings” screen that pops up.
+To enable or disable double opt-in for your ConvertKit form, click the Settings tab in the form builder, followed by Incentive in the left sidebar of the “Form Settings” screen that pops up.

 From there, check or uncheck the “Send incentive email” option to enable or disable double opt-in respectively.